Euheimr/Improved-Tridents/README.md

 # Improved Tridents (datapack)

-__Requires__: Minecraft 1.21.x+
+This datapack adds sensible improvements to the [Trident](https://minecraft.wiki/w/Trident) to make it a viable melee and ranged weapon adjacent to the Sword.

-This datapack adds sensible enchantments to the [Trident](https://minecraft.wiki/w/Trident) to make it a viable melee and ranged weapon adjacent to the Sword.
+__Requires__: Minecraft 1.21.x +

 All enchants added are completely unmodified - except for [Loyalty](https://minecraft.wiki/w/Loyalty), which has a ~10-30% (scaling on enchant level) faster recall to hand when thrown.